Capitains/tutorial-nemo/6-setting-up-heroku.md

 ![Doesn't work until it does !](./images-for-md/heroku.notworking.png)

 No, it does not.
 Because what we did was merely telling to Heroku "Hey, I got this app, can you host it" but we did not tell it how to run the app.
 Though, it's fairly easy : we need to add two new files to our github repository : `runtime.txt` and `Procfile`.
-Let's see the content of these files
+Let's see the content of these files.

 ### `runtime.txt`